Consent for Therapy and Other Participation Terms

 Social Media Policy: LCA and our therapists believe that adding clients as friends or contacts on social media sites (e.g., Facebook, LinkedIn, etc.) can compromise clients’ confidentiality and privacy.
 Consequently, given the importance of client confidentiality, your LCA therapist will not accept friend or contact requests from current or former clients on any social networking site.
 If you have questions about this, please bring them up during your session.

-Research, Writing, Teaching: Your therapist and others at LCA conduct internal research, training, and supervision, or publish information for professional and/or lay audiences.
+Research, Writing, Teaching: Your therapist and others at LCA conduct internal research to improve our services, training, and supervision, or publish information for professional and/or lay audiences.
 De-identified information about you and your treatment may be used to support these initiatives.
 Any use of information about your treatment would be only in an anonymized and/or de-identified way for these publications.

 Length of Therapy: Evidence-based treatments, or treatments that have been rigorously tested and proven to be helpful, typically are shorter-term treatments than general counseling or the general provision of support.
 Most clients notice some initial changes or relief within the first few sessions of treatment.
 Your course of treatment will be individualized depending on the intensity and duration of your presenting concerns, your level of engagement and active participation in the treatment plan, and the specific nature of your concerns.